Life Insurance for Behcet’s Disease

 4) Comorbidities and overall health

-Blood pressure, cholesterol, diabetes, tobacco use, build (height/weight), and overall medical history can materially change the final rate class.
-Behcet’s might be “under control,” but other risk factors still matter.
+Blood pressure, cholesterol, diabetes, tobacco use, build (height/weight), sleep apnea, and overall medical history can materially change the final rate class.
+Behcet’s might be stable, but the carrier still prices the full file.
+This is one reason some people with Behcet’s get very different offers from different carriers—the carrier’s general appetite for cumulative risk matters.

 How Severity Affects Approval and Rates